src-d/gitbase-web/README.md

 ## With Docker Compose

-The easiest way to run Gitbase Playground and its dependencies is using [Docker Compose](https://docs.docker.com/compose/install/).
+The easiest way to run Gitbase Web and its dependencies is using [Docker Compose](https://docs.docker.com/compose/install/).

 The first step is to populate a directory with some Git repositories to be served by gitbase before running it.
 For example: